diamidiaan/Hospital-Wait-time-Analysis/README.md

 Analysis and creation of data story on the hospital overall wait times.
 ## Analysis Insights
 ### Goals
-Maximize Profit and Minimize wait times
+Maximize Profit and Minimize wait times.
 ### Metric